10 Most Beautiful National Parks in China That Will Inspire You

 Known for its colorful lakes and high-altitude valleys, Jiuzhai Valley National Park boasts picturesque waterfalls, snowy peaks, forested slopes and Tibetan villages.
 Said to be the most beautiful landscape in Sichuan Province, this UNESCO World Heritage Site also features a number of endangered plant and animal species.
 Make sure to see the Nuorilang Waterfalls, which are the widest highland waterfalls in China, and marvel at the ever-changing landscapes in the dense forests that come in alive in autumn with trees painted in green, yellow and red.

 Huangshan National Park is surrounded by myths of ancient immortals and is home to the beautiful Yellow Mountains that feature unique geomorphology.
 Mount Huangshan has been an important cultural site since the Tang Dynasty, with a legend that says the elixir of immortality could be found at its summit.
 A trip to this stunning park means you can discover peaks to climb, gorges to hike and swirling clouds above the mountains that are great for photography.
-Wildlife watchers can observe spotted eagle while trekking the mountain paths is best explored before dawn so you can catch the sunrise.
+Wildlife watchers can observe spotted eagle while trekking the mountain paths, which are best explored before dawn so you can catch the sunrise.

-Known as the “First Wonder of the World” Shilin National Park in Kunming is home to various shapes of stones towering together to create a stone forest.
+Known as the “First Wonder of the World”, Shilin National Park in Kunming is home to various shapes of stones towering together to create a stone forest.
 You’ll be mesmerized by its unique beauty, where you can marvel at the natural stone masterpieces on a walk through the park.
 Dotted with stone projections, caves and lakes, it is a great place to admire history that has been formed by over 270 million years of erosion.

-The largest nature reserve in China, Changbaishan National Park offers a tranquil escape from the everyday hustle and bustle of the big cities.
+The largest nature reserve in China, Changbaishan National Park offers a tranquil escape from the everyday hustle and bustle of the big cities in China.
 The park is flanked by the Eternally White Mountain, a dormant volcano, while Tianchi Lake features an alluring landscape surrounded by craggy peaks and trees.
 The name translates to “Heavenly Lake”, and is considered a cultural haven for Chinese.
 Wildlife watchers are in for a treat, as you can take guided tours to spot some of China’s rare animal species, such as the Siberian tiger.

 Emeishan National Park is a UNESCO World Heritage Site that is nestled in one of China’s most beloved parks, home to a Golden Summit that offers inspiring views of the area.
 A popular destination for Buddhist pilgrims, the park is a great place to hike on scenic trails to explore ancient temples and meet curious monkey residents along the way.
 The Baoguo Temple sits at the mountain’s summit, where you can marvel at the ancient structure, see the eight Buddha hall in its interior and capture a majestic bird’s-eye view with a sea of clouds as far as the eye can see.